 Bats swoop down to attack your eyes.

 Bats tend to drop down from their perch before lifting off in flight, and if you are in the vicinity, that might give you the impression of them swooping down on you.
-Also, if a bat flies close to you, there is nothing to worry; they are very adept at dodging obstacles (that's all you are to them).
+Also, if a bat flies close to you, there is nothing to worry about; they are very adept at dodging obstacles (that's all you are to them).

 Bats don’t have an anus and they poop through their mouth.